spatie/laravel-prometheus/docs/setting-up-prometheus-and-grafana/using-grafana-com.md

 The easiest way to get started using Prometheus and visualizing data via Grafana is by creating a free account on [grafana.com](https://grafana.com) and using the hosted Grafana instance.

+During this process, you'll install the Grafana agent, which will read the metrics on your `/prometheus` endpoint, and push them to Grafana.com.

 ## Configuring Grafana

 Once your account has been created, you'll be on your account dashboard.
 There, you should launch your Grafana instance by clicking the "Launch" button.